The Word “Addict”

 Whether or not we’re an addict can be a tricky question while we’re young.
 Don’t get me wrong, I’ve met 14 year olds who have known they’re addicts.
 But, we also know that there are plenty of people who will do some crazy things in their teens and in college, and then, by mid-twenties, don’t look back.
 There are people like that, and then there are those that don’t pull out of it.
 They’re doing in their 30s and 40s what others gave up by age 25.
 It might look smoother.
 It can be functional and successful on a superficial level, but under the surface there’s a lot being hidden and a lot of shame.

 Whether or not someone is an addict is a personal realization.
 It’s always painful, but the pain was already there.
 The realization is the beginning of hope and possibility, but it’s hard.
 Suffering is the driver of addiction and it is also the result.
 It’s a very efficient, self-reinforcing feedback loop.
-Instead of arguing about a label, figure out together what sort of grief, loss, physical pain, existential pain, or trauma make the drugs make sense.
+Instead of arguing about a label, figure out together what sort of grief, loss, physical pain, existential pain, or trauma make Substance make sense.
 The drugs are the smoke, the smoke can kill you, but the smoke is not the fire.
 Find what makes the drugs necessary and go after that.

 There’s always someone whose use is much worse than ours, someone else to point at and say, now they’ve got a problem!
-Just be aware that what passes for normal in a lot of social contexts in our society isn’t necessarily good.
+Just be aware that what passes for normal in a lot of social contexts in our society isn’t good.
 There are some “normal” things in our culture which are bad.
 Simply being middle-of-the-pack or not-the-most-messed-up doesn’t mean anything.

 No one ever signed up to be an addict.
 It has never been an aspiration for anyone.
 It’s something that happens to some people slowly, it’s something that some people exhibit right out of the gate.
 More than coming from any particular substance, it is the symptom of unresolved pain within a person.
 And, yeah, even though the thinking is backwards, there are certain substances where taking them is basically asking for it.
 But, the thing I have found, and it’s the thing no one talks about, is that those of us who are addicts, who make their recovery happen, are among the most switched on people there are.
 It’s like a mandatory Ph.D. in life.
 If you don’t do the work, you’re going down.
 These people get wise because they can’t afford not to.
 They’re among the best of us because they’re humble too.
 They are your army.
 No one ever wanted to heed the call.
 The call has always been unwanted.
 But the call is the beginning of the hero’s journey.
 And so it begins….